Queensland’s best restaurants with views

 Local-loving Spring Creek Mountain Café sits proudly in Southern Queensland Country, serving only produce sourced from its home of Killarney.
-Nosh on fresh Killarney beef and lamb – transformed into pies, burgers, steaks and cutlets – while you take in the view out over the commanding hills of the Scenic Rim.
+Nosh on fresh Killarney beef and lamb – transformed into pies, burgers and steaks – while you take in the view out over the commanding hills of the Scenic Rim.

 Kooroomba Vineyards, Mt.
 Alford